 Issues surrounding dissolving a marriage are complicated.
 That’s why Adam focuses much of his practice on family law and divorce matters.
 Adam can help make the process much smoother and less stressful for his clients while fighting for what they deserve under the law.
-As an Indiana attorney focusing in Indianapolis (Marion County), along with Hamilton County, Boone County, Johnson County, Hendricks County, Madison County, Hancock County, Morgan County and Shelby County, Adam has helped clients with the following issues:
+As an Indiana attorney focusing in Indianapolis (Marion County) and Hamilton County, along with Boone County, Johnson County, Hendricks County, Hancock County, Morgan County and Shelby County, Adam has helped clients with the following issues:

 Legal Separation in Indiana